Azure/kubernetes-kms/README.md

 Azure Kubernetes Service ([AKS]) creates managed, supported Kubernetes clusters on Azure.

-To try out the KMS plugin for Key Vault on AKS, follow this [doc](https://docs.microsoft.com/en-us/azure/aks/use-kms-etcd-encryption).
+To enable encryption at rest for Kubernetes resources in etcd, check out the KMS plugin for Key Vault on AKS feature in this [doc](https://docs.microsoft.com/en-us/azure/aks/use-kms-etcd-encryption).

-AKS does encrypt secrets at rest by default, but in that case keys are managed by the service and users cannot bring their own.

 ### Setting up KMS Plugin manually